AdobeDocs/campaign-standard.en/help/automating/using/aep-targeting-audiences.md

 1. Select the **[!UICONTROL Adobe Experience Platform]** option under **[!UICONTROL Type of audience]**, then add the desired audience.

-    >[!NOTE]
-    >
-    >Only Adobe Experience Platform audiences created within Campaign are available for use in the activity.

     ![](assets/aep_wkf_readaudience.png)

 1. (Optional) Once the audience is selected, you can click the eye button to review and/or edit the segment definition (make sure to save your changes again).